TechySC23/LocalRepo/README.md

 ## What is this?

-This is a website created for test purposes.
-Every day I will either change it or test something.
+LocalRepo is a

 ## Why did you create this?

-It's because I wanted to learn Git and Github!😄
+I wanted to learn Front end Development and I wanted to teach the entire world how to write cool websites!
+I made this repository to grab the all the knowledge and code from the internet and put it at one place for easy convenience for everyone.

 ## How did you create this?

-Using some tutorials!😉
+I created this repository using HTML and CSS.
+I used Git to manage the code.
+I used Github Pages to host the website.

 ## Current Progress

-- [x] Learn basic Git commands
+- [x] Complete the Git and Github Setup for the Repo.
-- [x] Learn GitHub.
 - [x] Create basic structure of the website.
 - [x] Add dark theme.
 - [x] Add Testing area.
-- [ ] Learn JavaScript.
+- [x] Learn JavaScript.
 - [ ] Implement JavaScript.
 - [ ] Complete RWD (Responsive Website Design).
 - [ ] Add more features.

 Need more precise progress?
-Check out my project!
+Check my To-Do List

 ## Experiments for Markdown